tripikad/trip2/README.md

 #### Style variables in PHP

-Some base styling variables are available in PHP, `/resources/views/styles/variables.json` can be used in Blade templates:
+Variables in `/resources/views/styles/variables.json` can be used in Blade templates:

 ```blade
 {{ styleVars()->spacer }}